An essential part of many gardens, Leontopodium is a hardy perennial that reaches about 30 cm (1 foot) in height.

-The seeds should be imbibed by placing the seeds (within soil) in a black plastic bag, then putting them in the fridge for three weeks.
+The seeds should initially be imbibed by placing the seeds (within soil) in a black plastic bag, then putting them in the fridge for three weeks.

 Seeds should then be sown out at a temperature of 12 Celsius (54°F).
-Thye willnormally take about two to six weeks to germinate.
+Edelweiss plants will normally take about two to six weeks to germinate.

-Once established they should be spaced out at 10 cm (4 inches) apart for small Leontopodium species, to 30 cm (12 inches) apart for larger Leontopodium varieties.
+Once established they should be spaced out at from 10 cm (4 inches) apart for small Leontopodium species, to 30 cm (12 inches) apart for larger Leontopodium varieties.

 Leontopodium Care: Edelweiss like to grow in snow, and thus take a little looking after in areas that do not receive snow.